greguz/fluente/README.md

 console.log(calculator.unwrap()) // Logs '42'
 ```

-By default, Fluente still protects the coder from an erroneous unbound call, by throwing a particular error.
+By default, Fluente will throw an 'Unbound call' error when necessary.

 ```javascript
 const calculator = createNormalCalculator(0)